 History of the VRA

 In March 1965, on a bridge outside Selma, Alabama, a second phase of the revolution was born.
-Civil rights activists, led by Dr. King and others, took to the streets in a peaceful protest for voting rights for African-Americans.
+Civil and human rights activists, led by the Rev. Dr. Martin Luther King Jr. and others, took to the streets in a peaceful protest for voting rights for African Americans.
 They were met with clubs and violence.
-Many were beaten and severely injured, including a young activist named John Lewis - now Congressman Lewis.
+Many were beaten and severely injured, including a young activist named John Lewis, who now serves as Congressman for Georgia's 5th District.

 But the activists did not march in vain.
 Television brought this conflict of angry violence against peaceful, moral protest into living rooms across America.